 In 1995 Karine got a Diploma at the "Amadeus" National Competition for Young Talents and in 2010 she received a Diploma in the "Chopin Roma" International Competition in Rome, Italy.
 She has performed at festivals such as "Sommercampus Rostock" (Germany), "Pablo Casals Festival" (Prades, France), "Music Fest Perugia" (Italy), "Modern Music Festival" (Yerevan, Armenia), "Monbijou Festival" ( Berlin, Germany).

 The range of styles she plays is very large, from Bach to Ligeti, composers of Classic, Romantics and Impressionists.
 In Armenia Karine premieres several works of Alfred Schnittke, Görgy Ligeti as well as modern Armenian composers in Europe.
-She appeared as a soloist and chamber music member in various cities of Armenia, Hungary, Italy, France and Germany.
+She appeared as a soloist and chamber music member in various cities of Armenia, Hungary, Italy, France , Germany , Switzerland and Sweden.
 She performed in such a concert halls like Berliner Philharmonie und Konzerthaus Berlin.
-She played also as soloist with the Chamber Orchestra "Solisti di Perugia" and the Philharmonic Orchestra of Armenia.
+She played also as soloist with the Chamber Orchestra "Solisti di Perugia" and the Philharmonic Orchestra of Armenia and several times as the member of Kammerakademie Potsdam.

 In 2012 she got "Komitas Medal" from Armenian Government for promotion of Armenian music.